Darling Downs-Moreton Rabbit Board fence

 The Darling Downs-Moreton Rabbit Board (DDMRB) fence is now 555 km long and stretches from Lamington National Park in the east, to Goombi in the south-west where it connects to the wild dog barrier fence.
 It protects about 28,000 square km within southern Queensland.

-DDMRB staff patrol the fence, maintain or rebuild the fence to keep it in rabbit-proof condition, and maintain access tracks as required.
+DDMRB officers patrol the fence, maintain or rebuild the fence to keep it in rabbit-proof condition, and maintain access tracks as required.
 They also maintain all DDMRB assets where appropriate, such as installing and maintaining grids and gates in the fence.

 The DDMRB fence provides a unique form of protection against the incursion of rabbits, and has successfully prevented the establishment of rabbits within its boundaries.